 GUIDE/RESPONDENT program helps new and veteran directors with their production or in selecting an excerpt for a Regional OCTAfest.

 OCTA STATE CONFERENCE: This is a three-day conference over Labor Day Weekend with workshops, excerpts and social activities.
-Theatres are invited to showcase excerpts from their recent season.
+Theaters are invited to showcase excerpts from their recent season.

 REGIONAL OCTAFESTS: Regional excerpt festivals are held in June and July.
 At these, theatres are selected to showcase at the State Conference.

-OCTAFEST Jr. is a statewide excerpt festival for children ages 18 and younger.
+OCTAFEST Jr. is a statewide excerpt festival for youth ages 18 and younger.
 Awards are presented.
+Two are chosen to showcase at the State Conference.

 RESOURCE SERVICES: OCTA is continually updating its resource directory.
 If you or your theatre has something to rent or share, or if you are in need of a prop or costume, please contact us via this website or our Facebook account.